-I want to share with you the Colgate University Annual Security and Fire Safety Report, which is produced in accordance with requirements set forth by the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, known as the Clery Act.
-The purpose of this report is to provide Colgate community members with essential information regarding campus crime- and fire-related statistics, policies, reporting procedures, and prevention programs.
-As required by the Clery Act, this report includes crime and fire statistics for the previous three calendar years (2015-2017).
+The Colgate University Annual Security and Fire Safety Report is carefully produced in accordance with the requirements set forth by the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, known as the Clery Act.
+The purpose of this report is to provide Colgate community members with essential information regarding campus crime and fire-related statistics, policies, reporting procedures, and prevention programs.

+As required by the Clery Act, this report includes crime and fire statistics for the previous three calendar years (2016-2018).